VamshidharReddy06/SyllabusBot-Assistant/README.md

 ### Future Scope

--**Expansion to More Universities & Boards**: Supporting more institutions with diverse syllabus content.
+- **Expansion to More Universities & Boards**: Supporting more institutions with diverse syllabus content.
--**Integration with Learning Management Systems (LMS)**: Allowing seamless access within educational platforms.
+- **Integration with Learning Management Systems (LMS)**: Allowing seamless access within educational platforms.
--**Multi-Language Support**: Providing study materials and chatbot responses in different languages.
+- **Multi-Language Support**: Providing study materials and chatbot responses in different languages.
--**Advanced AI Models**: Implementing fine-tuned models for better accuracy and contextual understanding.
+- **Advanced AI Models**: Implementing fine-tuned models for better accuracy and contextual understanding.

 ### Installation
 1. Clone the repository to your local machine: